sqayum/dsc-phase-4-project/README.md

 > - *the model is highly accurate -- experimental results show that it predicts the sentiment of tweets with an *F1 Classification Accuracy* of $0.96$ [refer to [VADER: A Parsimonious Rule-based Model for Sentiment Analysis of Social Media Text](http://comp.social.gatech.edu/papers/icwsm14.vader.hutto.pdf) for more details]*

 In addition to obtaining more accurate labels, performing sentiment analysis with VADER will allow for the additional classification of tweets that express a neutral sentiment.
 Although tweets such as these were not considered during the construction of *Sentiment104*, the sheer number of tweets combined with the inaccuracy of the current labels makes it likely that a significant number of neutral tweets are present in the dataset.
 Thus, for the sake of producing a finer classification model, tweets classified as neutral by VADER will remain with that label throughout the remainder of this project.

+# Data Processing

+*An outline of the steps taken to process the textual data is shown below:*

+# Limitations & Future Work

+### Fine-Grained Sentiment Analysis

+Polarity can be categorized with greater precision.
+In the realm of politics, the degree of polarization is as important as polarity itself.
+As an example, consider the benefit of being able to use sentiment analysis to discern between hardline Republicans/Democrats versus their more moderate counterparts.
+Therefore it would be prudent to expand the categories of polarity.
+For example, a model could be trained to classify sentiment under the following polarities:
+- *Very Positive*
+- *Positive*
+- *Neutral*
+- *Negative*
+- *Very Negative*

+The upside of this approach is that powerful rule-based sentiment analyzers (e.g. VADER) are readily available for use in generating weakly-labeled data with finer grain polarity.

+### Emotion Detection

+Sentiment can also be categorized with greater precision.
+A better approach to surveying public sentiment would be to train a model to detect the emotions, rather than the general sentiment, expressed in a tweet.
+With respect to the political arena, this would provide invaluable information because it would allow trends in sentiment to be broken

+The downside of using natural language processing to classify emotions is that the meaning of individual words/phrases becomes more context-specific, and therefore, harder to classify.
+For example, some words that typically express anger, like "*bad*" or "*kill*", in one context (e.g. "*your product is so bad*" or "*your customer support is killing me*")  might also express happiness in some other context (e.g. "*this is bad ass*" or "*you're killing it*").

+### Identification of Domain-Specific Tweets

+Training a model to classify the sentiment of tweets, without regarding topic, results in the model having to utilize a very large vocabulary.
+If limited to a particular domain (American politics in this case), it is likely the model will perform better.
+Therefore, more emphasis needs to be placed on gathering tweets with content related to American politics.
+Alternatively, a separate model can be trained to specifically identify such tweets.

+### Utilizing Emoticon Data

+As discussed in *Part B*, the tweets that comprise the *Sentiment104* dataset had their emoticons stripped from them before being incorporated into the dataset.
+This leads to a signiicant shortcoming in our model, namely, that it does not account for emoticons when determining sentiment.
+This needs to be addressed because the emoticon feature is very informative when it comes to sentiment, especially with regard to Twitter data.
+This can easily be achieved by collecting a new set of tweets from the Twitter API, and adjusting text pre-processing such that emoticons are identified and kept as tokens before special characters are removed in general.